October 31, 2024

 Why Use the Dignity Chart?

-For conscientious people, most decisions align naturally with their values (values or what’s important can change with time/circumstances).
-But there are moments when conflicting priorities make principled choices (principles never change) anything but easy.
+For conscientious people, most decisions align naturally with their values (the challenge is values or what’s important to you can change with time/circumstances).
+But there are moments when conflicting values make principled decisions (principles never change) anything but easy.
 This is when the Dignity Chart truly becomes invaluable.
-It works as a kind of “navigation map,” offering a visual guide to help ensure that both personal integrity and the common good remain central to the decision-making process.
+It works as a kind of “navigation map,” offering a visual guide to help ensure that both individual dignity and the common good remain central to the decision-making process.
+You make decisions with principles and execute those decisions with your values.

 How the Dignity Chart Works: Four Quadrants of Decision-Making